michmech/plausibility/README.md

 };
 ```

 The `Mod` function also sets the `modifiability` field of the output kind to `table {_ => Implausible}`.
 This has the effect that once a kind has been modified by a quality, it cannot plausibly be modified further.
-This is how we make sure that we never have more than one adjective in front of a noun, which is what we wanted.
+This is how we prevent having more than one adjective in front of a noun (more accurately, we don't prevent it but we label such sentences as implausible).

 ```
 Foods> p -lang=Eng "this warm fish is expensive" | l -lang=0